-This week's challenge was … well challenging for me.
-Looking up the definition of nostalgia.
+This week's challenge was challenging for me.
+I was looking up the definition of nostalgia.

 a sentimental longing or wistful affection for the past, typically for a period or place with happy personal associations.

 I was born and raised in the former British West Indies.
 The culture, food, buildings and beaches are not duplicated in anything that can be found in New Jersey.
 Or anywhere else on the East Coast.
 Or the United States.
 I spent my youth living in St. Vincent, Bequia, St. Lucia, Barbados, and Antigua.

 The family home and the turquoise waters of the Caribbean Sea are thousands of miles away.
 I spent my early years living upstairs in the old Barclays Bank in Princeton Margaret beach in Bequia.
 The entrance to the building was about 200 meters from the beach.
 This is where I spent a lot of time with my brothers and friends.
 We played beach cricket with tennis balls and bats improvised from the dead branches of coconut trees.
 Sometimes we played intense games of marbles "for keeps".
 I don't remember the rules of marble games, but I know the games were hotly contested.
 Sometimes we just ran up and down the beach as fast as possible.
 I was always the fastest.

 Sometimes my Mom would take us to visit our grandparents at their home on Monkey Hill.
 I loved helping my grandmother gather eggs from the chickens.
 Less enjoyable was moving the goats from one pasture to another.
 Goats can be difficult.
 If I was lucky, Mama1 would take me with her to pick sapodilla and sugar apples and we would climb all the way to the very top of Monkey Hill.
 There was always a good breeze, and I could see everything down to the coast below.